pxlshpr/NutritionLabelClassifier_legacy/README.md

 #### Changes
 - A post-extraction heuristic was added specifically to cater for this test case.
-	- The heuristic first determines if most of the nutrient observations have a smaller `value2`
+	- The heuristic first determines which column has the smaller value (by checking what most nutrient observations demonstrate)
-	- If this is the case, each of the invalid nutrient observations (ie. having a smaller `value1`), are corrected by:
+	- An assumption is then made that the smaller column is correct (as we're correcting for the decimal place missing)
+	- We then filter out the invalid nutrient observations (which have the incorrect smaller value), and for each of these we:
-		- Determining if we have a 2 digit `Value` for `value2`
+		- Determine if we have a 2-digit Integer for the larger value
-		- If so, placing a decimal place between them to form a smaller number
+		- If so, place a decimal place between the digits to form a smaller value
-		- Checking if this number now satisfies the condition of `value2 < value1`
+		- Check if this number now makes this value smaller than its counterpart
-		- If so, assigning this corrected `Value` to the observation
+		- If it does, assigning this corrected value to the observation.

 #### Future Work
 - A note-worthy and arbitrary assumption we're making here is that smaller column always holds the correctly recognized `Value`.